kamon-io/kamon-influxdb/README.md

 ### Customization

-Metrics can be customized at the global, category, and metric level.
+Metrics can be customized at the global, category, and individual metric level.

-To make alteration at a global level, alter the children of 'kamon.opentsdb.default'
+To make alteration at the global level, alter the children of `kamon.opentsdb.default`

 To make alteration at a category level, add entries to `kamon.opentsdb.category`.
 Any values not set on the category level, will be inherited from the defaults.